LaurenzTU/obsidian-folder-navigator/README.md

 - Quick folder navigation using fuzzy search
 - Configurable maximum number of search results
+- Expand target folder on navigation
 - Works with nested folders

+## Why Folder Navigator?

+I really enjoy using Obsidian's file search feature, which allows us to quickly search for files and navigate to them.
+There are also third-party plugins that further enhance this experience.

+However, I need to navigate to folders in a similar way.
+Unfortunately, I couldn't find a method to do this, either by using Obsidian's official features or third-party plugins.
+That's why I'm developing this plugin to achieve that. **It allows you to navigate to folders just as you can when navigating to files.**

 ## Usage